qmk/qmk_firmware/docs/faq_misc.md

 ## Using Arduino?

-**Note that Arduino pin naming is different from actual chip.** For example, Arduino pin `D0` is not `PD0`.
-Check circuit with its schematics yourself.
+**Note that Arduino pin naming is different from actual chip.** For example, the Arduino pin `D0` is not `PD0`.
+Check each circuit with its schematics yourself.

 - https://arduino.cc/en/uploads/Main/arduino-leonardo-schematic_3b.pdf
 - https://arduino.cc/en/uploads/Main/arduino-micro-schematic.pdf